bafu/hack-ubiquity/README.md

  * PageGtk will be executed to setup the GUI.
  * Page.run will be executed to enter main loop.
   * self.ui equals to the PageGtk instance?
-  * However, dell-eula does not have Page and can work.
-It seems not to be necessary.
+  * Page is not necessary for a GUI-only plugin.
+For example, dell-eula does not have Page and can work.

 Install
  * Plugin actions executed in the postinstall phase.